Sanbenito: Description and use

 The heretics, found guilty by the inquisitors, had to walk in the procession wearing the sambenito, the coroza, the rope around the neck, the rosary, and in their hands a yellow or green wax candle.

 Originally the penitential garments were hung up in the churches as mementos of disgrace to their wearers, and as the trophies of the Holy Inquisition.
 The lists of the punished were also called sambenitos.
 The bearers of the surnames of those listed in the church of Santo Domingo in Palma de Mallorca were discriminated against as xuetas (the local name for Converso Jews), even when those surnames were also borne by Old Christians and the surnames of other Majorcan Judaizers were not preserved at the cathedral.

+As the original sambenitos deteriorated, they were copied in new collective sheets, known as mantas, "blankets", as in this 1550s oil on canvas from Coruña del Conde, Burgos, Spain.
+It reproduces the sambenitos of judaizers and Lutherans from 1490-1509.

 The sambenito should not be confused with the yellow robes worn by some monks, which are also garments related to penitence and which is one reason that caused the Inquisition to prefer common wool dyed yellow with red crosses for the sambenito.
 Such were the penitential robes in 1514, when Cardinal Francisco Ximénez de Cisneros replaced the common crosses with those of Saint Andrew.
 The inquisitors afterwards designated a different tunic for each class of penitents.

 In the 1945 edition of México Viejo, Luis González Obregón shows images from Felipe A. Limborch's Historia Inquisitionis, dated 1692, which were images of sambenitos used in the Inquisition.